Urothoe marina: Description

-U. marina is about 8 mm long, crescent-shaped and a yellowish-white colour.
+Urothoe marina is about 8 mm long, crescent-shaped and a yellowish-white colour.
 It is laterally compressed and normally lies on one side.
 The head is fused with the thorax and bears two unequal sized antennae.
 In the male, the lower antenna is as long as the body but in the female, it is only just longer than the upper one.
 The upper antenna has a short side branch.
 The stalked eyes are black.
 Those of the male are very large while the female has smaller, oval eyes.
 The thorax consists of eight somites each with its own appendages and some setae.
 The posterior pereiopods are wider than they are long and have feathery setae.
 The uropods are densely hairy and the short telson has a single spine and a few setae.

 Distribution

-U. marina occurs off the coasts of northwest Europe.
+Urothoe marina occurs off the coasts of northwest Europe.
 Its range includes the North Sea, the English Channel and the Atlantic Ocean from the Shetland Isles southwards to the Bay of Biscay.
 It is usually found in the neritic zone and at depths of down to 200 m.

 Reproduction

-U. marina becomes sexually mature at about five months old and may live for a year.
+Urothoe marina becomes sexually mature at about five months old and may live for a year.
 The sexes are distinct and breeding takes place between April and October.
 Fertilisation is internal and there are about fifteen eggs, with batches produced every fifteen days or so.
 The eggs are brooded rather than being liberated into the water column and the juveniles grow rapidly.
 Biological dispersal of this species is very limited.